Neural Fields as World Models: Discussion

-Dream training connects to mental practice in motor learning.
-Grush's emulation theory \citep{grush2004emulation} proposes that the brain constructs internal models (emulators) that can be run offline to simulate action outcomes.
+Grush's emulation theory \citep{grush2004emulation} gives Experiment 2 its cognitive analogue: the brain constructs internal models (emulators) that can be run offline to simulate action outcomes.
 During overt movement, these emulators run in parallel with actual sensorimotor loops; during imagery, they run alone.
 Our neural field functions as such an emulator, a learned forward model that predicts sensory consequences of motor commands.
-Dream training succeeds because the emulator is accurate enough that policies trained offline transfer to reality.
-The documented benefits of mental practice \citep{jeannerod1995mental} are consistent with this view: rehearsal within an accurate world model improves real-world performance because imagery engages the same predictive machinery as execution.
+The key procedural distinction is that the emulator is not updated during policy learning, nor used merely to sample rollouts for a reward-based learner; it is the fixed differentiable system through which gradients train a new policy.
+This imposes a stricter demand than short-term prediction: long rollouts must remain coherent because errors in the simulator's rollouts directly shape the policy gradients.
+The training order also has a cognitive analogue: outcome recognition can be acquired from sparse exploratory feedback before a competent policy exists, then used to refine that policy offline.
+Frozen-simulator learning succeeds because the emulator is accurate enough that policies trained offline transfer to reality.
+Mental practice \citep{jeannerod1995mental} is a documented biological analogue, and dream-like rehearsal may be another: offline uses of internal forward models that improve action without engaging the body.
+We model this computational role, not sleep or imagery itself.

-These results also speak to the format of spatial representation.
-Latent-space models function as descriptive systems.
-They compress experience into abstract codes where spatial relationships are discarded and must be reconstructed through decoding.
-A gap opens between the structure of the world and the structure of the representation.
-Isomorphic world models are constitutive, meaning that representation and world share geometric form.
+Latent-space and isomorphic models differ in how representation relates to world.
+Latent-space models work as descriptions: experience is compressed into abstract codes, and spatial relations are recovered only through decoding.
+Isomorphic models are constitutive rather than descriptive --- representation and world share the same geometric form.
 To predict a trajectory is to propagate activity through space; to represent position is to activate a location.
+The neural field is therefore directly interpretable: one can watch field dynamics unfold and read off the predicted position as activity in a particular location, not as a latent vector requiring decoding.
 This aligns with enactivist accounts of perception \citep{oregan2001sensorimotor}, where understanding arises from mastery of sensorimotor contingencies rather than construction of internal pictures.
-Experiment 3 illustrates this point directly.
 The motor-gated channels learn not a symbol for ``arm'' but the sensorimotor contingency itself.
 They encode what changes when a particular action is commanded.
-The format of the representation already contains the spatial answer, which may explain why physical reasoning feels immediate rather than inferential.
+Because the representation is spatial, the answer is spatially readable, which may explain why physical reasoning feels immediate rather than inferential.